Six Steps To Selling Your Home And Moving Into Another

 - As soon as we put your home on the market, meet with one of our buyer specialists who can direct you to suitable homes that match your needs and financial limitations.
 It will be helpful to start searching for homes to purchase as soon as we get yours on the market in order to avoid you having to use temporary housing.

 - Keep 3-5 contenders in your back pocket at all times.
 This way, when your home goes under contract, you have viable options for yourself and you won't be scrambling for a place to live.

-- Get pre-approved for a mortgage when you go to buy the next home (check out our latest video about this subject), because this will definitely make you stand out as a good home buyer.
+- Get pre-approved for a mortgage when you go to buy the next home, because this will definitely make you stand out as a good home buyer.

 - Don't fall in love with any one particular house.
 When time is of the essence, you'll need to act quickly if a home you like is purchased by someone else, you need to be able to pick another.
 Also, your will power in negotiations will be negatively affected if you have too strong of an emotional attachment to any one particular home.